metis

 7.3 Auxiliary events

-These remain separate events because they describe distinct user actions or worker lifecycle:
+These remain separate events because they describe distinct user actions or worker lifecycle.
+The Status column reflects the Wave-16 implementation:

 All events conform to the schema defined in event-bus-and-trace-catalog.md.